 Ideally, a tampon should last about 4-6 hours.
 If you remove a tampon after 6 hours and it still has a lot of “white” showing or it’s uncomfortable because it feels dry, you should go down a size.
 If you fill or overflow a tampon in less than 4 hours, go up a size.

-People change their period products for different reasons, not just because they’re always full, so there’s not an exact answer here.
+You can change your period products for different reasons, not just because they’re always full, so there’s not an exact answer here.
 However, 3-6 products per day (pads or tampons) is normal.
 If you’re using less than that, you may not be changing them enough for health and hygiene.
 If you’re using more than that because they are filling up fast or leaking, you may want to try a bigger size.

 If you lose too much blood with each cycle, your body can’t make new blood cells fast enough to keep up, and you develop a condition called anemia (which is a low blood count).
 Anemia not only makes you feel horrible (headaches, dizziness, and fatigue), but it also affects your brain function - so obviously you would want to get that treated.